How to make rosin with a simple DIY rosin press.

 Once Pressed, Consume it Soon

-One of the main drawbacks of rosin, regardless of how it was pressed, is that it does not retain its terpene content like other concentrates.
+One of the main drawbacks of this concentrate, regardless of how it was pressed, is that it does not retain its terpene content like other concentrates.
 It goes stale quickly, and loses much of its medicinal benefit.
 While this is bad news for the large-scale producers, for those stuck with a set of hair straighteners, those small quantities may be all you’ll need!